 Yuyuan Garden

-With a long history of more than four hundred years, the Yuyuan Garden (in Chinese 豫园), also known as the Yu Garden, is the most celebrated classical Chinese garden in Shanghai.
+With a long history of more than 400 years, the Yuyuan Garden, also known as the Yu Garden, is the most celebrated classical Chinese garden in Shanghai.
 The garden is located to the northeast of the old town, not far from the Bund.
-The garden is typical of the gardening art south of the Changjiang River and is famed as "an architectural miracle in the region south of Yangtze River".
+The garden is typical of the gardening art south of the Yangtze River and is famed as "an architectural miracle in South China".

 |